-The founder of The Palm Coast Estate Planning, Probate and Elder Law Center, is C. Randolph Coleman, a member of The Florida Bar for over 30 years and is an experienced estate planning lawyer and probate attorney.
-Mr. Coleman's law practice is restricted to estate planning, asset protection planning, an estate planning, probate and trust administration lawyer, and he is an elder law attorney who helps clients with Medicaid planning.
+The founder of The Palm Coast Estate Planning, Probate and Elder Law Center is C. Randolph Coleman, a member of The Florida Bar for over 30 years and is an experienced estate planning lawyer and probate attorney.
+Mr. Coleman's law practice is restricted to estate planning, asset protection planning, estate planning, probate and trust administration lawyer, and he is an elder law attorney who helps clients with Medicaid planning.

 Mr. Coleman is listed in the Martindale-Hubbell® Bar Register of Pre-Eminent Lawyers, which lists only those select lawyers who have earned the A-V® Preeminent Rating in the Martindale-Hubbell Law Directory and have therefore been designated by their colleagues as highest level legal ability and ethical standards in their field.
 He also is rated 10.0 out of 10.0 by the lawyer rating service AVVO.

 He was a practicing certified public accountant for six years prior to attending the University of Florida College of Law (JD, with honors 1978), where he was a member of Florida Blue Key and Omicron Delta Kappa leadership organizations and Phi Kappa Phi, the scholarship fraternity recognizing the top 10% of his graduating class.
 He is a member of the Real Property, Probate and Trust Law, Tax Law, and Elder Law, sections of The Florida Bar, the National Association of Elder Law Attorneys, and the Academy of Florida Elder Law Attorneys.
 Mr. Coleman is a frequent lecturer and speaker on estate planning, wills & trusts, probate, elder law (Medicaid planning), and asset protection planning.